oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      This script will deploy a database with the URL, `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`, and administration password, `Oradoc_db1`.

-     {{% notice warning %}} The Oracle database Docker images are supported only for non-production use.
+     {{% notice warning %}} The Oracle Database Docker images are supported only for non-production use.
 For more details, see My Oracle Support note: Oracle Support for Database Running on Docker (Doc ID 2216342.1) : All the data is gone when the database is restarted.
      {{% /notice %}}

      **NOTE**: This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).